 The first few days immediately following an accident are often the most important for finding and preserving evidence of what happened -- and documenting your injuries.
-You should take the following steps as soon as you are able.
+You should take the following steps as soon as you are able, to make sure your personal injury claim is as strong as possible.

 Return to the Scene